jan-re/FastAPI-with-Pandas-Parquet/README.md

         Server now running...
         ```
 3. Open a second terminal window and navigate to `/Flight_Data_Service_homework/test`
-4. Run `bash example.sh`.
+4. Run `bash test.sh`.
+You will be prompted for the port the service is running on.
+Enter it without colon, like this: `8080`.
 This simple script uses several curl requests to test the functionality of the endpoints.
 To keep the terminal uncluttered, the results are deposited in `/Flight_Data_Service_homework/test/output` in CSV form.
 <br/>

 ## What it doesn't do <a name="missing"></a>